Skip to main content

 Your wallet's private key is how you prove ownership of your crypto.
 If Best Wallet is the door to access your crypto vault, then your private key unlocks that door.

 Every time you buy crypto in Best Wallet, your newly bought crypto tokens will be attributed to your Best Wallet's private key.
-Additionally, every time you swap or send your crypto, Best Wallet will use your private key to authorise your transaction.
+Additionally, every time you swap or send your crypto, Best Wallet will use your private key to authorize your transaction.

-Your private key is a long alphanumerical code and will look like this:
+A private key is a long alphanumerical code and will look like this:

-Never share your private key with anyone - it would be like sharing your online banking password.
+Remember, never share your private key with anyone — it would be like sharing your online banking password.

-This is why you can import your Best Wallet through your private key into another decentralised wallet to access your crypto.
+This is why you can import your Best Wallet through your private key into another decentralized wallet to access your crypto.
 Your crypto is accessible through your private key, and wallets like Best Wallet provide the doorway.

 Can Best Wallet recover my crypto?